wakeuprosie/llm-fundamentals-portfolio/README.md

-# llm-tpgm-portfolio-
+# llm-fundamentals-portfolio-
-A portfolio of my LLM fundamentals artifacts.
+A portfolio demonstrating basic knowledge of LLM fundamentals.